 Who has been cast so far?

 It wouldn’t be Loki without Tom Hiddleston, so he is signed on to reprise his role as the Asgardian anti-hero.
 Also signed on to the series so far are Richard E. Grant, Sophia Di Martino, Owen Wilson and Gugu Mbatha-Raw.
-Read on to see our predictions of who these actors will be playing in our section about the plot of Loki.

 Behind the scenes, Michael Waldron from Rick & Morty has signed on as head writer, whilst Kate Herron from Sex Education will serve as the director.